-The Town will enter into a continuing disclosure agreement with respect to the Bonds (the "Continuing Disclosure Agreement"), to provide or cause to be provided, in accordance with the requirements of SEC Rule 15c2-12(b)(5), (i) annual financial information and operating data, (ii) notice of the occurrence of certain events within 10 business days of the occurrence of such events, and (iii) timely notice of a failure by the Town to provide the required annual financial information on or before the date specified in the Continuing Disclosure Agreement to be executed in substantially the form attached as Appendix C to this Official Statement.
+The Town will enter into continuing disclosure agreements with respect to the Bonds and the Notes (the "Continuing Disclosure Agreements"), to provide or cause to be provided, in accordance with the requirements of SEC Rule 15c2-12(b)(5), (i) annual financial information and operating data, (ii) notice of the occurrence of certain events within 10 business days of the occurrence of such events, and (iii) timely notice of a failure by the Town to provide the required annual financial information on or before the date specified in the Continuing Disclosure Agreements to be executed in substantially the forms attached as Appendices D and E to this Official Statement.

 The Town has previously undertaken in continuing disclosure agreements, for the benefit of holders of certain of its bonds and notes, to provide certain annual financial information and event notices pursuant to Rule 15c2-12(b)(5).
-During the last five (5) years, the Town has not failed to comply, in all material respects, with any of its undertakings in its continuing disclosure agreements.
+During the last five (5) years, the Town has not failed to comply, in all material respects, with any of its undertakings in its continuing disclosure agreements, except for a failure to provide or to cross-reference by February 28, 2013 and 2014 certain operating data for fiscal years June 30, 2012 and 2013 contained in the Town's official statements filed with the MSRB and applicable notices of the failure to provide such operating data.
+For fiscal years June 30, 2012 and 2013 the operating data and a notice of failure to provide such operating data was submitted on January 27, 2015.
+The failure to cross-reference or provide, as applicable, the operating data was an immaterial oversight by the Town.
+Commencing with fiscal year ending June 30, 2016, the Town prepared a comprehensive annual financial report which includes the required operating data.

-Documents Accompanying Delivery of the Bonds
+Documents Accompanying Delivery of the Bonds and the Notes

-Upon the delivery of the Bonds, the Underwriter will be furnished with the following:
+Upon the delivery of the Bonds and the Notes, the winning bidder(s) will be furnished with the following:

-- 1. Signature and No Litigation Certificates stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds or the levy or collection of taxes to pay the principal of and interest on the Bonds; - 2.
-A certificate on behalf of the Town, signed by the Town Manager and Town Treasurer, which will be dated the date of delivery and attached to a signed copy of the Official Statement, certifying that to the best of said officials' knowledge and belief, that at the date of execution of the Bond Purchase Agreement for the Bonds, and on the date of delivery of and payment for the Bonds, the descriptions and statements in the Official Statement relating to the Town and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact, or omit to state a material fact, necessary to make the statements therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement;
+- 1. Signature and No Litigation Certificates stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds and the Notes or the levy or collection of taxes to pay the principal of and interest on the Bonds and the Notes; - 2.
+A certificate on behalf of the Town, signed by the Town Manager and Town Treasurer which will be dated the date of delivery and attached to a conformed copy of the Official Statement, and which will certify, to the best of said officials' knowledge and belief, that at the time the bids were accepted on the Bonds and the Notes, the description and statements in the Official Statement relating to the Town and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements therein, in the light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement;